rumax/react-native-PixelsCatcher/README.md

 Each run of tests produces a JUnit test report that is generated and available in `junit.xml` file.
 For integrating it with Azure DevOps, follow the [Azure DevOps and React Native UI testing](https://itnext.io/azure-devops-and-react-native-ui-testing-8144ba1a9eb) article that describes how to automate iOS testing or [Azure DevOps and React Native UI testing part 2 - Android](https://itnext.io/azure-devops-and-react-native-ui-testing-part-2-android-580c44d8c7ec) for Android.

-JUnit test report does not specify attachments, but to upload attachements to test report use third parameter `azureAttachements`.
+JUnit test report does not specify attachments, but to upload attachments to test report use third parameter `azureAttachments`.
 This can be done with azure task:

 ```
-script: ./node_modules/.bin/pixels-catcher ios debug azureAttachements
+script: ./node_modules/.bin/pixels-catcher ios debug azureAttachments
   condition: failed()
   env:
     SYSTEM_ACCESSTOKEN: $(System.AccessToken)